 Article 1.4 provides that, subject to the exclusions listed in Article 1.2 and 1.3, all members of the regular workforce as defined in Article 7, Section 1.A are members of the bargaining unit.
-Article 7, Section 1, defines the regular work force as being comprised of full-time employees, part-time regulars and part-time flexibles.
-In addition, transitional employees are members of the bargaining unit as provided for in Article 7, Section 1.C.
+Article 7, Section 1, defines the regular work force as being comprised of full-time employees, part-time regulars (Maintenance Craft) and part-time flexibles (Clerk Craft in Level 20 and below offices).